Long-range acoustic device: History

 Following this attack, navies around the world made several policy changes, while the American Technology Corporation (which was rebranded to LRAD Corporation in 2010 and to Genasys in late October 2019) created and developed the AHD market, which included the launch of its proprietary Long Range Acoustic Device, a type of acoustic hailing device, in 2003.
 Using this new technology, it became possible for naval personnel to contact approaching vessels which did not respond to radio calls from a distance of over 3000 m, enabling them to respond appropriately in a timely manner and avert danger.

 Since then the technology has developed and expanded.
 Genasys launched its voice-based mass notification systems in 2012, and in 2019 its unified multichannel Critical Communications and Enterprise Safety system.

-LRAD devices have become widely used for communications, and increasingly for crowd control in a range of settings, including civil disturbances and protests.
+LRADs have become widely used for communications, and increasingly for crowd control in a range of settings, including civil disturbances and protests.

 Characteristics and measurements

 Acoustic hailing devices differ from conventional speaker systems in three key ways: volume, clarity, and directionality.
 AHD manufacturers use different methods to measure their products, but a common standard has emerged.